jtarrio/signals/docs/radio.md

   }
 }

+let provider = new MyProvider();
 let demodulator = new Demodulator(new NetworkPlayer(REMOTE_URL));
-let radio = new Radio(new RTL2832U_Provider(), demodulator);
+let radio = new Radio(provider, demodulator);
 ```

 ## Extra goodies

-The high-level API has some additional functionalities that can help you build your radio application.
+The Radio API has some additional functionalities that can help you build your application.

 ### Use several sample receivers at once